interaction-lab/PyLips/docs/source/tutorials/conversation.rst

 This tutorial walks you through using the ``RobotFace`` class to simulate two robots talking to each other.

-One strength of pylips is its ability to simulate multiple robots talking to each other.
+One strength of PyLips is its ability to simulate multiple robots talking to each other.
 This is useful for developing multi-robot systems, as well as for creating more complex and interesting interactions between conversational agents.
 We will perform a simple pre-defined script from `a famous movie scene from Shrek (2001) <https://www.youtube.com/watch?v=mFl8nzZuExE&ab_channel=Movieclips>`_